Darbhanga: Darbhanga Airport

 Darbhanga also has its own commercial airport which is connected with all the major cities of India.

 Darbhanga Airport (IATA: DBR, ICAO: VE89) is a civil enclave at the Darbhanga Air Force Station of the Indian Air Force, 6 kilometres from Darbhanga City near the and East-West Corridor Expressway which passes through Darbhanga.
+NH 27 provides road connectivity from Darbhanga towards major urban and commercial centres of northern Bihar, including Muzaffarpur, Mehsi, and other parts of the region.
 The civil enclave is operated by the Airports Authority of India (AAI).
 The foundation stone for the project was laid by Chief Minister Nitish Kumar and then Civil Aviation Minister Suresh Prabhu in the presence of state Civil Aviation Minister Jayant Sinha on 24 December 2018.
 After efforts taken by the MP of Darbhanga, Gopal Jee Thakur, and the then Civil Aviation Minister, Hardeep Singh Puri.
 Commercial flights started on 8 November 2020.